Grand Canyon: Colorado River Fishing

 Best Time to Fish in Grand Canyon

 Before or after Monsoon season (mid-June through mid-August) fish seem more active.
-During Monsoon season the Colorado River is muddy more often and warmer.
-The side-stream also go muddy more often during Monsoon season but clear up much more quickly.
+During Monsoon season the Colorado River is often muddy and warmer.
+The side-streams also go muddy more often during Monsoon season but clear up much more quickly.
+The river rarely gets muddy in Glen Canyon between the dam and Lees Ferry.

 When to Fish on a Trip